Regis University

-Regis University (/ˈriːdʒɪs/ REE-jiss) is a private Jesuit university in Denver, Colorado, United States.
-Founded in 1877 by the Society of Jesus, the university offers more than 120 degrees through three colleges in a variety of subjects, including education, liberal arts, business, nursing, and technology.
+Regis University (/ˈriːdʒɪs/ REE-jiss) is a private Catholic university in Denver, Colorado, United States.
+Founded in 1877 by the Society of Jesus, the university offers more than 100 degree programs in a variety of subjects including education, liberal arts, business, nursing, and technology.
 It is accredited by the Higher Learning Commission.
-Regis is one of 27 Jesuit Catholic universities in the United States, and is the only Jesuit institution in the Rocky Mountain region.
+Regis is the only Jesuit university in the Rocky Mountain region.

 History

 In 1877, a group of exiled Italian Jesuits established a small college in Las Vegas, New Mexico.
 The Jesuits named this institution Las Vegas College which would ultimately become known as Regis University.

-In 1884, the Bishop of Denver invited the Jesuits to create a college in Morrison, Colorado where Sacred Heart College was opened.
+In 1884, the Bishop of Denver invited the Jesuits to create a college in Morrison, Colorado, where Sacred Heart College was opened.
 In 1887, Las Vegas College and Sacred Heart College merged and moved to the present location of Regis University.
 At the time of the merger, the school was then called the College of the Sacred Heart.
 Later, in 1921, it adopted the name of Regis College in honor of John Francis Regis, a 17th-century Jesuit who worked with prostitutes and the poor in the mountains of Southern France.
 The preparatory section was separated to become the present-day Regis Jesuit High School.

 In 1991, Regis College was renamed Regis University.

 Regis University played host to the rock musician Jimi Hendrix in 1968, as well as the British rock band Queen, who played their first concert in the United States at Regis, on April 16, 1974.

 In 2011, Regis academic programs expanded with partnerships with the National University of Ireland, Galway, and with ITESO, the Jesuit University of Guadalajara, Mexico, for the first online bilingual joint MBA degree program.

-On June 1, 2012, Michael Sheeran stepped down as the university's president.
-He was succeeded by John P. Fitzgibbons who became the 24th president of the university.

-The university's current president is Salvador Aceves, the first non-clergyman to hold the role.
+The university's president is Shawna Cooper Whitehead, the first woman to hold the role.

 In 2023, Regis University was designated as a Hispanic Serving Institution (HSI), meaning that more than 25% of its student population is Hispanic or Latinx.